The 10 Worst U.S. Cities for a Weekend Getaway

 woman wearing hat crying in street while holding map

-You can avoid throwing your money away on a weekend getaway by steering clear of these over-crowded, over-priced, and over-hyped U.S. cities.
+If you're looking to step up your travel game with a weekend getaway that's both fun and peaceful, steer clear of these over-crowded, over-priced, and sometimes over-hyped U.S. cities.

 Lake Tahoe, California